 Participate in a summer trip to South Africa.
 You can view the Study Abroad listing, and if you have any additional questions, please contact Dr. Al Roca.

-The companion animal spring break trip is a 4-day experiential learning opportunity for students looking to explore potential career options working with companion animals, equine, and/or wildlife.
-Students will travel to various companies and organizations for behind the scenes tours, chances to ask employees questions, and otherwise learn more about available careers with these animals.
+The companion and exotic animal spring break trip is an experiential learning opportunity for students looking to explore potential career options working with companion animals, equine, wildlife, and/or exotic species.
+Students will travel to various organizations and companies for behind-the-scenes tours, chances to ask employees questions, and otherwise learn more about available internships and careers with these animals.
 Stops from previous years have included exotic animal sanctuaries, zoos, horse rescues, animal shelters, pet food companies, among others.
-Students must apply for the trip and pay a fee covering the cost of transportation, hotels, entrance fees, and some meals.
+An email will be sent out at the beginning of the spring semester for students to apply for the trip.
+There is a fee which covers the cost of transportation, hotels, entrance fees, and some meals.
+Students that go on the trip will earn 1 credit hour of ANSC 398.

 Dairy Challenge